NikVince/nightreign-map-router/README.md

 ---

+## Project Status: Work in Progress 🚧

+> **This project is in early development and is being made public to showcase the development process, receive feedback, and invite collaboration.**
+>
+> The web interface and features are under active construction.
+Expect frequent changes, incomplete features, and evolving documentation.
+If you are interested in the project, feel free to watch, star, or contribute!

+---

 > **Nightreign Router** is an interactive map and route planning tool for Elden Ring: Nightreign, designed to help players optimize their strategies across all 320 unique map patterns.
 This project is a fan-made, educational initiative and is **not affiliated with, endorsed by, or sponsored by FromSoftware or Bandai Namco**.
 All game content and assets are © FromSoftware and Bandai Namco.
 This project is and will always remain non-commercial.

 ## Features